KGyST/samuTest/README.md

 ## TODOs
 - PublicFunctions parameters fixes, docstrings
 - Variable/parameter naming conventions
+- `test_runner` considerations:
+  - file or DB
+  - if file, json/xml/yaml encoder/decoder as DI
+  - unittest or pytest or something else
 - Folder structure *items/errors*
   - Class names in folder names, customizable
   - There should be a `tests` folder.
 If not in the actual folder, one has to handle the paths in order not to have two source files with the same name at different paths.